 This grasping toe helped our predecessors climb trees and, when young, grip onto their mothers.
 Thanks to modern science, if you lose your thumb, you can now replace it with a toe: toe-to-thumb transplants are a surprisingly common procedure these days.

-4. THE FOOT HOLDS BIG CLUES ABOUT THE EVOLUTION OF BIPEDALISM.
+4. FOOT BONES HOLD BIG CLUES ABOUT THE EVOLUTION OF BIPEDALISM.

 Scientists are studying Homo naledi, a specimen discovered in a South African cave in 2013 that many researchers believe is a new human relative.
 H. naledi had very human-like feet, but with somewhat curved toe bones that suggest it climbed trees.
 It could be that H. naledi was beginning to experiment with walking.